joelclermont/kendo-docs/howto/interact-with-an-existing-database.md

 # How-To: Interact With An Existing Database

-In this how-to, we'll examine how to interact with an existing database via the DataSource component of Kendo UI.
+In this how-to, we'll examine how to interact with an existing database via the DataSource of Kendo UI.

+## Introduction to the DataSource

-The DataSource component plays a central role in the applications and sites built with Kendo UI.
+The DataSource plays a central role in the applications and sites built with Kendo UI.
 Fundamentally, it is an abstraction over local or remote data.
 However, it has many other responsibilities as well, including:

 * retrieving data from a remote endpoint;
 * maintaining the structure and type of the data it represents (schema);